 After leaving the Marine Corps in 2007, Lenore received her Master of Business Administration from the Wharton School at the University of Pennsylvania.

-Maddie Silverman is an Analyst at McChrystal Group, supporting client service engagements in technology and manufacturing sectors.
+Maddie Silverman is an Associate at McChrystal Group, currently supporting a financial services client.
+She previously worked on client service engagements in technology and manufacturing sectors.

 Maddie joined McChrystal Group following her graduation from Harvard University, where she received a Bachelor of Arts in Government.